pmlmodelling/nctoolkit/README.md

-# nctoolkit - Efficient and intuitive tools for analyzing netCDF data in Python
+# nctoolkit - Fast and easy analysis of netCDF data in Python

 nctoolkit is a comprehensive Python (3.6 and above) package for analyzing netCDF data on Linux and macOS.